MicrosoftDocs/entra-docs/docs/identity/devices/device-self-setup-macos-pssoe.md

 ---
-title: Self setup a Mac device with macOS Platform Single Sign-On with Company Portal
+title: Use Company Portal to setup a Mac device with macOS Platform Single Sign-On
-description: How users can set up a new macOS with the macOS Platform Single Sign-On Extension, using Company Portal.
+description: How users can setup a new macOS with macOS Platform Single Sign-On Extension, using Company Portal.

 services: active-directory
 ms.service: active-directory